IlijaVorontsov/bounded-model-checker/README.md

 chmod +x minisat
 ```

 ## TODO:
 - [x] Implement bounded model checker
-- [ ] Check what output the benchmarks should have
+- [x] Check what output the benchmarks should have
+- [ ] Test own model checker on benchmarks